 Good emotional health and wellbeing are key factors in the successful development of children and young people.
-Over the past 10 years, the Charity has seen a growth in the number of applications that fall under our Emotional Wellbeing Programme Area, and in particular over the past five years after the launch of the Charity’s Schools in Partnership Fund in 2010.
+Over the past 10 years, the Charity has seen a growth in the number of applications that fall under our Emotional Wellbeing Programme Area, and in particular over the past seven years after the launch of the Charity’s Schools in Partnership Fund in 2010.

 Since 2010, the Charity’s expenditure on projects supporting the emotional wellbeing of children and young people has tripled.
 This reflects the more complex needs displayed by children and young people today the changing attitudes to supporting mental health, particularly within schools and also the impact of the reduction in other services that are available for young people.